Asrar2244/QWIKS/RENDER_DEPLOYMENT_GUIDE.md

 ## ✅ Current Status: READY FOR DEPLOYMENT

 The project has been configured and tested for successful deployment on Render.
+All dependency issues have been resolved.

 ## 🔧 Configuration Applied